Children are seen- but are they really heard?

-A recent survey by the Valuing Children Initiative has revealed 80 per cent of Australians are worried about the health and happiness of future generations of children.
+The Valuing Children Initiative Benchmark Survey: 2016 (the Survey) has found that 80% of Australians are concerned about the health and happiness of future generations of Australian children.

-If this wasn’t enough, there are currently two royal commissions examining the abuse and mistreatment of children.
-Before we comfort ourselves with the belief that these are yesterday’s problems, it should be noted that the Australian Institute of Family Studies reported that in 2013-2014 over 40,000 children were the subject of substantiated reports of neglect, emotional, physical and sexual abuse.
-This represented an increase of 31 per cent since 2009-2010 and experts believe it is likely an underestimation of the number of children being abused or neglected.
+‘And before we comfort ourselves with the belief that these are yesterday’s problems, it should be noted that the Australian Institute of Family Studies reported in 2013-2014 that 40,844 children were the subject of substantiated reports of neglect, emotional, physical and sexual abuse, representing a 31 percent increase from 2009-2010.’

 The Survey also found that less than half of those surveyed believe that all children in Australia have a fair and equal opportunity to flourish and to maximise their potential.